 Many thanks for your gifts for the Harvest festival.
 They were donated to The Rainbow Centre in Scarborough.
 We also raised £70 by dressing in rainbow colours for the centre Christmas party.

 Our Christian Values

-Our Collective worships in the first half term will be focused on the value of justice this half term.
+Our Collective worships in the Autumn term were focused on the value of justice.
 The justice revealed in the Bible is always revealed in the context of love.
-It includes the call to take responsibility for one another, especially the poor and oppressed, and to see that no one is excluded from the essentials of life.
+It included the call to take responsibility for one another, especially the poor and oppressed, and to see that no one is excluded from the essentials of life.

-In the second half term we will be looking at the value of love and linking it to the British values of respect and tolerance.
-We will also be learning about the festival of advent, which takes place on the four Sundays before Christmas day is the time of preparation and waiting for Jesus’ coming.
+In the second half term of the Autumn term we looked at the value of love and linked it to the British values of respect and tolerance.
+We also learned about the festival of advent, which takes place on the four Sundays before Christmas day is the time of preparation and waiting for Jesus’ coming.
 Christmas is celebrated by the Anglican Church as the day of Jesus Christ’s Birth- The meaning of the five candles in the Advent ring relative to the four Sundays of Advent and Christmas Day.